Dynasty

 A dynasty is a sequence of rulers from the same family, usually in the context of a monarchical system, but sometimes also appearing in republics.
-A "house" is a royal or noble family, not always ruling.
+A "house" is an imperial, royal or noble family, not always ruling.

-Historians periodize the histories of many states and civilizations, such as the Roman Empire (27 BC – AD 1453), Imperial Iran (678 BC – AD 1979), Ancient Egypt (3100–30 BC), and Ancient and Imperial China (2070 BC – AD 1912), using a framework of successive dynasties.
+Historians periodize the histories of many states and civilizations, such as the Roman Empire (27 BCE – 1453 CE), Imperial Iran (678 BCE – 1979 CE), Ancient Egypt (3100–30 BCE), and Ancient and Imperial China (2070 BCE – 1912 CE), using a framework of successive dynasties.
 As such, the term "dynasty" may be used to delimit the era during which a family reigned.

 Before the 18th century, most dynasties throughout the world were traditionally reckoned patrilineally, such as those that followed the Frankish Salic law.
 In polities where it was permitted, succession through a daughter usually established a new dynasty in her husband's family name.
 This has changed in all of Europe's remaining monarchies, where succession law and conventions have maintained dynastic names de jure through a female.